Institutional ecosystem

 • Restrictive competitive practices

-The law on restrictive competitive practices enables the Minister of the Economy to act in defence of public economic policy and have practices or contractual clauses affecting the fairness of commercial relations punished by the courts.
+The law on restrictive competitive practices enables the French Minister of the Economy to act in defence of public economic policy and have practices or contractual clauses affecting the fairness of commercial relations punished by the courts.

 This particular power to intervene in contractual relations between private entities ensures the maintenance of commercial relations that are as transparent and fair as possible.
 Its action aims to protect the proper functioning of the market but also to preserve the balance in commercial relations between suppliers and distributors, or between clients and subcontractors.